Maurits van Hall: Personal life

-Van Hall was a member of the Dutch Reformed Church.
-He married Debora Cremer Eindhoven (1843–1906), who originated from the north of the Netherlands, on 2 August 1864 in Zwolle.
+He was a member of the Dutch Reformed Church, and he married Debora Cremer Eindhoven (1843–1906), who originated from the north of the Netherlands, on 2 August 1864 in Zwolle.
 They had nine children and lived in the Gouden Bocht in Amsterdam at Herengracht 475.
 His grandchildren include politician, banker, and resistance member Gijs van Hall.

 Van Hall was a member of the Amsterdam schutterij, serving as second lieutenant from April 1862, as first lieutenant from November 1864, and as captain from July 1866.
-He became a Knight of the Order of the Gold Lion of the House of Nassau in 1882 and a Knight of the Order of the Netherlands Lion in 1899.
+He was appointed a Knight of the Order of the Gold Lion of the House of Nassau in 1882 and a Knight of the Order of the Netherlands Lion in 1899.

 He died in Amsterdam on 18 December 1900, aged 64, and he was buried at Westerveld cemetery.